Finnfx/Finns-SlimeVR-Mobo/README.md

 - Fix case design for main tracker
 - Make case design for AUX tracker
 - Make a full build guide
-- Explain PCB layout for newbies
+- Explain PCB layout on JLPCB for newbies

 ## Parts and Setup